harshbodgal/cpsc-559-01-nft/README.md

 5) List of purchased NFTs
 6) List of NFTs listed for sell by the user
 7) List of latest Sports updates
+8) Share purchased NFTs on Twitter
+9) Like NFTs listed on Marketplace
-8) Deployed 2 contracts on Hardhat
+10) Deployed 2 contracts on Hardhat
-   1) NFT - reperesents collection of NFTs
+   1) NFT - reperesents collection of NFTs and like functionality
-   2) Marketplace - allows users to buy and sell them 9)Improved UI and created 6pages to enhance functionalities
+   2) Marketplace - allows users to buy and sell them 11)Improved UI and created 6pages to enhance functionalities
-10) Written tests for the contracts

 How to run -